freedomofpress/securedrop/securedrop-staging-qubes.md

 In dom0:

-    qvm-clone sd-build sd-app
+    qvm-clone sd-trusty-base sd-app-base
-    qvm-clone sd-build sd-mon
+    qvm-clone sd-trusty-base sd-mon-base

 Try it:

-    qvm-start sd-mon
+    qvm-start sd-mon-base

 On the console which eventually appears, should be able to log in as the user you created.
-Also start `sd-app` and log in to get a console there.
+Also start `sd-app-base` and log in to get a console there.

 ### Configure cloned VMs

 We'll need to fix each machine's idea of its own IP.
-In `dom0`, use `qvm-ls -n` to discover the IP addresses of `sd-app` and `sd-mon`.
+In `dom0`, use `qvm-ls -n` to discover the IP addresses of `sd-app-base` and `sd-mon-base`.
 In the console for each machine, edit `/etc/network/interfaces` to update the `address` line with the machine's IP.

 `/etc/hosts` on each host needs to be modified to include all of these new VMs.
-On each host, add the IP and the hostname of each VM (`sd-build`, `sd-app`, `sd-mon`).
+On each host, add the IP and the hostname of each VM (`sd-trusty-base`, `sd-app-base`, `sd-mon-base`).

 Finally, on each host edit `/etc/hostname` to reflect the machine's name.